4f3rg4n/4f3rg4n.github.io/_posts/CTF-Writeups/2025-5-12-hexdumper.md

     for b in range(8):
         change_byte(p, idx, b, (data >> (b * 8)) & 0xff)
 ```

-This function first edits the address pointed to by our BSS leak, then writes data to that address.
+This function first edits the address pointed to by our `.BSS leak`, then writes data to that address.

-We can also use the same primitive for arbitrary read.
+We can also use the same primitive for `arbitrary read`.
 We'll use the `hexdump_dump` feature to read and print memory at any given address:
 ```py
 def arbitrary_read(p: process, addr: int):